OUR BLOG

 Skyline of New York City.

-What States Have the Highest & Lowest Payouts?
+Which States Have the Highest & Lowest Payouts?

 New York has the highest payout amount in medical malpractice cases.
-In 2021, payouts topped 400 million.
-From 2009 to 2019, malpractice payments totaled $7.025 billion.
+In 2021, payouts topped $400 million.
+From 2009 to 2019, medical malpractice payments totaled $7.025 billion.
+Pennsylvania and California have some of the highest payouts in the US as well.
+(Imagine the medical malpractice insurance in those states!)

 A higher number of cases doesn’t always mean higher payouts in a state.
 Notice that Florida has the highest number of cases at 1,034.
 Even so, the Sunshine State’s total payments hover around $300 million.